Login Sign in

 Pet First Aid Kit

 Keeping a small first aid kit on hand during vacations with your pet means you’ll always have the supplies you need to treat any minor injuries.
-This small kit is packed full of travel-friendly essentials, including medical tape, gauze pads, and bandages.
-It also contains a first aid manual to help guide you through the best ways to treat common pet injuries.
-Everything is packed into a clearly labeled bag which can be stored in your car or your luggage.
+Make sure your kit contains travel-friendly essentials, such as medical tape, gauze pads, and bandages.
+And, for easy access in an emergency, pack it in a clearly labeled bag that can be stored in your car or your luggage.

 Car Seat Cover

 It’s inevitable that some pets get travel sick on journeys or may have a messy accident in the car.
 And, as seasoned travelers know, it’s easier to protect your car upholstery than it is to clean vomit or poop off your seats after a blowout.
-This heavy-duty car seat cover is made from four durable fabric layers designed to protect your car seats from accidents, scratches, and pet hair.
-It can easily be cleaned using a cloth, vacuum, or hosed down.
-There are also seatbelt openings so you can secure your pet’s carrier or harness to the seatbelt when traveling.
+So it’s a good idea to invest in a heavy-duty car seat cover designed to protect your car seats from accidents, scratches, and pet hair.
+Look for options that are easy to clean with a cloth or vacuum.
+Some are even designed to be hosed down.
+For added safety, opt for covers equipped with seatbelt openings so you can secure your pet’s carrier or harness to the seatbelt when traveling.

 Tips for Vacationing with Pets